Ready to Transform Your Ideas into a Bestseller in Just 7 Days?

 7. Design the cover

-You can hire someone to design your book cover, or do it yourself with Canva or Photoshop.
-Just make sure the cover size meets the guidelines of your publisher of choice.
+You can hire someone to design your book cover or do it yourself with Canva, AI tools, or Photoshop.
+Make sure the cover size meets the guidelines of your publisher of choice.

 8. Decide how to publish your book